 MHS photographic collections.

-The rest of the approximately 1,600 Dakota and "mixed-bloods" who surrendered at Camp Release (mostly women, children and the elderly) were removed to Fort Snelling where they spent the winter of 1862-63 in a civilian internment camp, sometimes referred to as a concentration camp, below the fort (located in the present-day Fort Snelling State Park) to await forced relocation to western reservations.
+The rest of the approximately 1,600 Dakota and "mixed-bloods" who surrendered at Camp Release (mostly women, children and the elderly) were removed to Fort Snelling where they spent the winter of 1862-63 in a stockaded concentration camp, below the fort (located in the present-day Fort Snelling State Park) to await their exile to western reservations.
 According to reports in local newspapers and Dakota oral histories some of the prisoners endured assaults and violence at the hands of soldiers and local civilians.
 "Amid all this sickness and these great tribulations," remembered Tiwakan (Gabriel Renville), a "mixed-blood" man who was held in the stockade along with his family, "it seemed doubtful at night whether a person would be alive in the morning."

 Many detainees sold personal possessions in order to purchase food to supplement the military-issue rations they were given.
 Some of the “mixed-blood” families owned land vouchers (called scrip) that had been granted them in treaties with the U.S. government.
 These vouchers granted each head-of-household up to 640 acres of any unsurveyed, non-federal land in exchange for giving up claim to land in Minnesota.
 Many sold these vouchers to local businessmen at deflated prices in order to have cash in hand to provide for their families while in the stockade.
 Businessmen, such as Franklin Steele, profited by purchasing these vouchers and later selling them to land developers for large profits.

-A definitive number is unknown, but it is estimated that somewhere between 130 and 300 people died within the camp, mostly due to disease (a measles outbreak swept the region that winter).
-The majority of those remaining were taken by steamboats to the Crow Creek reservation in May 1863.
-By summer of 1863 the vast majority of the Dakota had left Minnesota, heading into the western territories or north into Canada, where many of their descendants live today.
+It is estimated that 130 - 300 people died within the camp ove that winter, mostly due to disease.
+Those remaining were taken by steamboat to the Crow Creek reservation in May 1863.
+By summer of 1863 the vast majority of Dakota had left Minnesota, heading into the western territories or north into Canada.
 As a result of the war, approximately 6,000 Dakota and "mixed-blood" people were displaced from their Minnesota homes.
-Today Dakota communities remain spread throughout Minnesota, Nebraska, North and South Dakota, Montana and Canada.
+Today, Dakota communities remain spread throughout Minnesota, Nebraska, North and South Dakota, Montana and Canada.